oasis-tcs/ubl/README.md

 When completed they commit their changes and push their changes to GitHub in their private branch.
 1. Every push to GitHub triggers a GitHub Action that forwards a copy of the XML to the https://www.RealtaOnline.com API entry point specific to the desired outputs.
 1. Réalta prepares the HTML and PDF outputs for the OASIS layout and the PDF output for the ISO Directives Part 2 layout.
 1. Réalta returns to GitHub the published results in a ZIP file.
 The Action’s script unzips the results and packages them in a doubly-zipped ZIP file.
 The outer ZIP is used to wrap the Action’s artifacts results.
 The inner two ZIP files wrap for posting to the OASIS Kavi server, respectively, the work product inputs and intermediate files for archive purposes, and the set of work product files to be posted by TC Administration to the OASIS Docs server.
 These Action results are transient and not placed into the GitHub code repository.
-Eventually GitHub deletes old Action results.
+Eventually GitHub deletes old Action results, but participants are encouraged to delete the workflows and files as soon as possible.
 The maintainer downloads the GitHub Action’s artifacts ZIP file for their review and, if desired, local backup.
 If they wish to make changes, they return to step 2 and repeat the process.
 1. When the maintainer is satisfied with their work to be reviewed by the editor and other team members, they send a pull request to the editor describing their changes that they have committed to their `other` branch.
 1. The editor reviews the pull request and, if satisfied with the contribution, they pull the server’s copy of the `other` branch into their local environment and merge it into their local `UBL-{version}-{stage}` branch or directly into their local `review` branch.
 Typically the editor will continue to make any changes they wish in their local `UBL-{version}-{stage}` branch, pushing their intermediate work to review their progress.